 No active travel experience in the Dolomites is complete without a stay at a Refugi, or an Italian mountain hut.
 Nestled in spectacular locations throughout the Italian Dolomiti range, most are accessible only on foot.
 There are a few exceptions that are serviced by cable car.
 But many require some effort in order to get to those wonderful terraces with their exquisite views.
 Most are open in the summer when foot and mountain bike traffic justify operation.
 But a few are open in the winter and are available for backcountry skiers exploring the expansive bowls.
 Each one varies in style and level of comfort, varying from dormitory style bunk houses to simple guesthouses with private rooms and en suite bathrooms.
 Bedding and blankets are provided, so all you need to bring is a sleep sheet or sleeping bag liner and your personal belongings.
 In addition, almost all refugios, including those in remote locations, offer a hot meal, water, beer and wine for purchase.
 I trekked four days on the Alta Via 1, stayed overnight at three refugios and stopped for meals, water or a well-timed cappuccino at several more.
 (See my full travel Itinerary for Trekking in the Dolomites here.)
-Below some of my favorites selected by criteria of view, hospitality and that wonderful feeling that says you really have escaped to the mountains.
+Below some of my favorites selected by criteria of view, hospitality and that wonderful feeling that says you really are healing your mind and body through respite in the mountains.

 Refugio Coldai (above)